Looking to be a one-man (or woman) band for your documentary series? Congratulations!

 Don’t ask friends you know will say they like it.
 That’s of no use to you.
 Give it to the people who are going to make keen observations—those unfazed by poking holes in it to see if it sinks.

 To grow we have to learn to dance with discomfort.
-It may hurt now, but future you will thank you.
+It may hurt now, but future you will be thankful.

 Failing is a great way to learn how not to do things.
 But what if you didn’t have to fail to learn from failure?